 Wisconsin's functional screen

-Wisconsin's functional screen is a web-based tool that helps determine whether your needs meet the level of care required to be eligible for IRIS.
+Wisconsin's functional screen is a web-based tool.
+It helps find out if your needs meet the level of care needed to be eligible for IRIS.

 A person with experience in the screening process will meet with you.
 They will ask about:

 - You and your family.

 - Your health care providers and others who are part of your care.